Entry requirements for this course are normally:

 Months of entry

-This course has been designed to develop engineers working in the area of electronic and communication systems.
-These are used to produce, transmit, receive and process signals used for information transfer in communications systems.
+Electronic and communication systems are used to produce, transmit, receive and process signals for information transfer in communications systems.
 Optical fibre, radio frequency and wireless technologies are investigated alongside optimal coding systems and protocols, in addition to the principle aspects of electronic engineering.

-Graduate destinations are in electronic and communication engineering research, design and development in mobile telecommunications and aerospace industries.
+Graduate destinations are in electronic and communication engineering research, design and development in mobile telecommunications, satellite and aerospace industries.

 Fees and funding